• News

 As such, individuals who are asset-rich but cash-poor will be impacted greatly as they will need to find the cashflow to pay the new tax in any given year even though there has been no actual realisation of the asset.

-Similarly, individuals who inherit a death benefit pension from their spouse or their parent may also be impacted.
+Similarly, individuals who inherit a death benefit pension from their spouse may also be impacted.
 Say you and your spouse both have balances of less than $3 million each.
-The moment you inherit your spouse’s superannuation as a pension will mean your balance will increase.
-This may cause someone who never expected to be included in this measure to be subject to the new tax.
+Receiving your spouse’s super as a pension will cause your balance to increase.
+This means if a death benefit pension pushes you over the $3 million limit and has earnings in future years, these earnings will also be subject to Division 296 tax.
+This may cause someone who never expected to be included in this measure to be subject to Division 296 tax.

 Where to from here?